3d printing in the military

 You can also make just the number of missiles you need, instead of storing and guarding large bunkers full of them on base.

-In the future 3D printing will not only simplify logistics, but it will also make the missiles much easier to have a custom weapons payload.
+In the future 3d printing in the military will not only simplify logistics, but it will also make the missiles much easier to have a custom weapons payload.
 Imagine targeting a single building with a weapons charge just big enough to destroy the building while minimizing collateral damage.
 You could also 3D printing a charge capable of piercing thick reinforced concrete bunkers.

-In all, 3D printing can simplify military logistics.
-3D printing can also contribute to military medicine, or provide valuable humanitarian outreach.
+In all, 3D printing 3d printing in the military can simplify ogistics. also it can contribute to military medicine, or provide valuable humanitarian outreach.
 Even though 3D printing can be used for weapons, the uses in non-combat roles will far outweigh their uses in combat.